 Bug enthusiasts will love the Invertebrate Zoology Collection, the third-largest collection in Texas.
 The exhibit focuses on arthropods from North America but is international in scope.

-One of the most exciting things about the Museum of Texas Tech is the Moody Planetarium, which offers a perfect balance of entertainment and education.
+One of the most exciting things about the Museum of Texas Tech is the Moody Planetarium, which perfectly balances entertainment and education.
 The Planetarium has a range of shows, from in-depth looks at the solar system, moon, and sun to studying black holes and constellations.

-The various shows offer something to suit everyone, whether you know that the approximate radius of a Supermassive Black Hole is 0.001–400 AU or you’ve never even heard of a black hole.
-Laser shows are one of the most fun things at the planetarium, with music by Metallica, Michael Jackson, Pink Floyd, and other famous artists.
+Laser shows are one of the most fun at the planetarium, with music by Metallica, Michael Jackson, Pink Floyd, and other famous artists.

-If you’d like to conveniently stay across the street from the university, the Woodrow House Bed and Breakfast is perfect!
+If you’d like to stay across the street from the university conveniently, the Woodrow House Bed and Breakfast is perfect!
 This highly-rated B&B is excellent for couples, with antique furniture, free WiFi, breakfast, and a pool and hot tub.

-See Related: Fun & Best Things to Do in Houston, Texa
+See Related: Things to Do in Houston, Texa

 8. Lubbock Lake National Historic Landmark